MatthijsvdWielen/firely-docs-simplifier/simplifierGithub.rst

 GitHub UpSync
 -------------
-Although this is not natively supported through Simplifier.net it is possible to synchronize the changes made on Simplifier with you Github Repository.
-For more information on how to do this please see our documentation on Firely Terminal Github UpSync.
+It is not possible to upsync to Github directly.
+A workaround would be to sync your Simplifier work with your local folder using Forge or Firely Terminal and then commit that to Github.

 GitHub Include/Exclude
 ----------------------